 Although a fire permit is required for any campfire constructed in the national forest, the remaining amenities are FREE!
 All fire permits can be acquired at the Sierra National Forest HQ building, located in Prather along the 168.

-There are also paid campsites available in Courtright, sponsored and maintained by PG&E. The camping fee per site is $15.00 per night.
+There are also paid campsites available in Courtright, sponsored and maintained by PG&E. The camping fee per site is $25.00 per night.
 The campsite are provided with picnic tables, fire pits, water and pit toilets.
-There are two sites: Voyager Rock campground (14 campsites, tents only) is located on the southeast shoreline of the reservoir while Trapper Spings campground is located near the eastern shoerline, 2.2 miles to the north (following the single lane road along the east side of the reservoir).
+There are two sites: Voyager Rock campground (14 campsites, tents only) is located on the southeast shoreline of the reservoir while Trapper Spings campground is located near the western shoreline, 2.2 miles to the north (following the single lane road along the west side of the reservoir).
 This campground has a total of 75 tents sites and 45 trailer sites.
 This campground is within stone's throw distance to both Spring Dome (aka Marmot Dome) and Trapper Dome.

 For reservations to both campgrounds, call 877-444-6777 or TDD 877-833-6777.